 The idea was first suggested in the early 1990s by Drs.
 Robert Kaplan and David Norton.
 The website of Balanced Scorecard Institute is a must-visit reference point for historical information, as well as for practical advice on BSC.

-Any organization has a strategy, even small businesses and individuals, so with some modifications the Balanced Scorecard can be used by any organization, including non-profits.
-According to a study by Gartner Group, over 50% of large organizations have adopted the Balanced Scorecard.
+Any organization has a strategy, even small businesses and individuals, so with some modifications, the Balanced Scorecard can be used by any organization, including non-profits.
+According to a study by the Gartner Group, over 50% of large organizations have adopted the Balanced Scorecard.

 The root of the problem is that the strategic picture in the minds of top managers is not the same as a picture in the minds of line-level employees.
 Studies by the Balanced Scorecard Collaborative report show that more than 95% of employees don’t understand an organization’s strategy.
 This leads organizations to a less effective and efficient execution.

 Balanced Scorecard supposes to help fix this problem by aligning top-level goals with line-level actions, and thus make the strategy execution process more trackable.

 Here, we have more facts about the Balance Scorecard that shed light on how widely it is used and what problems it solves.